carlosmunoz/zanata-wiki/Selenium-Web-Driver-Automated-Tests.md

     * everything else under this are files needed to setup a JBoss EAP6(AS7) instance for Zanata.
 See pom.xml under cargo maven plugin.

 ### How to run it
-It assumes a zanata-{version}.war exists in server/zanata-war/target.
-So assuming you are at zanata server module top level folder.
+Functional tests assume a zanata-{version}.war exists in server/zanata-war/target.
+So assuming you are at zanata server module top level folder:

     $ls -d */
     functional-test/  zanata-dist/  zanata-model/  zanata-war/
-    $mvn clean package -Pfirefox -DskipTests
+    $mvn clean package -Pchromefirefox -DskipTests
     ...
 BUILD SUCCESS
     $find zanata-war/target -type f -name "zanata*.war"
     zanata-war/target/zanata-{version}.war

-**-Pfirefox** will only build GWT code to work with firefox.
-Replace it with -Pchrome will build for chrome
+**-Pchromefirefox** builds GWT code to work with both. **-Pfirefox** will only build to work with firefox. **-Pchrome** will build for chrome only.

 **-DskipTests** skip all unit tests for faster build time :)

     $cd functional-test
     $mvn verify -Dfunctional-test

-You will then watch firefox pops up and magic happens.
+You will then watch chrome/firefox pop up and the magic happen.

 ### Command line arguments

 All the command line arguments you can change when running functional-test can be found in functional-test/pom.xml

+### Running in a nested X server

+**-Dwebdriver.display=$display** will run the test browser in the targeted display.
+This is often favourable to having a window pop up that will interrupt your work and possibly cause failures in the test.

+    Xnest :1 -ac &
+    icewm --display=:1 &
+    mvn verify -Dfunctional-test -Dwebdriver.display=:1

+### Using the test Categories
+The tests are assigned to a ${Category}TestSuite, i.e. **BasicAcceptance**, **Detailed** and **Concordion** TestSuite.
+Running:

+    mvn verify -Dfunctional-test -Dinclude.test.patterns="**/BasicAcceptanceTestSuite.java"

+will execute the tests that make up the pull request validation suite.

 ### How to change to use chrome